richinex/pymultipleis/docs/source/index.rst

 The ``py`` in ``pymultipleis`` represents python while the ``multipleis`` is an abbreviation for ``Multiple Electrochemical Impedance Spectra``.

-:code:`pymultipleis` offers methods modules for model fiting, model validation, visualization,
+:code:`pymultipleis` offers methods modules for model fitting, model validation, visualization.

 An paper which introduces the algorithm implemented in ``pymultipleis`` can be found `here <https://doi.org/10.1002/elan.201600260>`_.
 How :code:`pymultipleis` works is briefly described in the section :ref:`how-it-works-label`